coinmini/slingshot/participants/Fildown.md

 ## (5) If your project is not using a curated dataset, please tell us a little bit more about your data by answering the questions below.

-We provide the data from the official download of various software official platforms
+We provide the data from our IDC switch log Now.

 ## (6) How much data are you planning to store to the Filecoin network during the Slingshot competition?